Is Your Sunscreen Pilling? Here’s How To Prevent It

 Here’s how to prevent your sunscreen from pilling.

 Some ingredients are notorious for causing pilling.
-And the most popular of the bunch is silicone aka dimethicone.
+And the most popular of the bunch is silicone.
 Silicones are occlusive ingredients that are meant to create a barrier on top of the skin.

 They are great for preventing dry skin.
 But when you apply anything on top of that, you may experience pilling.
-Oils are also occlusive.
-But even they are not as bad as silicones.
+So if your sunscreen contains silicones, it might be the culprit.

 Moreover, if both your moisturizer and your sunscreen contain silicones, they’re bound to repel each other, causing pilling on the skin.
-Go for light-based moisturizers that are rich in humectants.
+Try a silicone-free sunscreen and pair it with a silicone-free moisturizer.

 2. Layer Properly

 Layering your products in the wrong order before moving on to the sunscreen can also cause pilling.
-There’s definitely a right way to layer.
-Before you put anything on, apply your lightest skincare products on clean skin and apply your sunscreen last.
+Make sure you apply your skincare from thinnest to thickest.
+And apply your sunscreen as the last step of your skincare.

-If you’re not sure about the amount of each skincare product to use, here’s a rough guide.
-If it’s a face serum, especially a goopy, tacky formula, use no more than 2-3 drops and press the serum in.
+If you’re not sure about the amount of skincare to use, here’s a rough guide.
+If it’s a face serum, use no more than 2-3 drops.
+If it’s a moisturizer, use a nickel-sized amount.

 Oily, congested skin causes serums to stay on top of the skin, let alone your sunscreen.
 If you’re not washing your face properly or exfoliating regularly, your skin may be the one contributing to sunscreen pilling.